qamber-apacx/Drift-Guardian/data/kyc_apac_demo/apac_policy_bundle.md

 # APAC Regional Policy Bundle

+> **Synthetic benchmark note:** This document is synthetic demo data created for DriftGuardian.
+The `risk_score >= 85` threshold is not a real regulatory threshold; it represents a simulated approved APAC regional calibration for testing policy-drift detection.

 This bundle is the **higher authority** for the APAC region.
 Where it specifies a value, it supersedes the Global Baseline KYC Policy for APAC onboarding.
 Controls not mentioned here inherit the global baseline.